bmc-labs/runrs/README.md

 sure it has access to the GitLab Runner configuration file.
 You do so by passing the path to it via the `CONFIG_PATH` environment variable.

-If you want to persist the SQLite database (e.g. because you want your rnuner setup to survive reboots, or because you're running several replicas of `runrs` for some reason), you can pass it any URL that SQLite would understand - most commonly a path to a file on disk - via the `DATABASE_URL` environment variable.
+If you want to persist the SQLite database (e.g. because you want your runner setup to survive reboots, or because you're running several replicas of `runrs` for some reason), you can pass it any URL that SQLite would understand - most commonly a path to a file on disk - via the `DATABASE_URL` environment variable.